FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Experiments

-To evaluate the robustness of FuncPoison under varying safety criteria, we progressively increase the L2 distance threshold from 1 to 20 meters and measure the corresponding Attack Success Rate (ASR).
-A higher threshold allows larger deviations between predicted and reference trajectories before an attack is considered successful.
-All other inputs, model states, and attack prompts are held constant throughout this evaluation.
-We focus on the \textit{direct attack} setting, where poisoned function outputs immediately influence the final Planning Agent's decision.
+To evaluate robustness under varying safety criteria, we increase the L2 distance threshold from 1 to 20 meters and measure the ASR.
+Higher thresholds permit larger deviations between predicted and reference trajectories before an attack is considered successful.
+All other inputs, model states, and attack prompts are held constant.
+We focus on the \textit{direct attack} setting, where poisoned function outputs immediately influence the final Planning Agent.
+As the L2 threshold increases, the system tolerates larger deviation, improving benign accuracy and reducing ASR.This provides a baseline for understanding FuncPoison-induced deviations’ persistence under relaxed constraints.

-Note that the relationship between L2, system accuracy (QRC), and ASR is inherently dictated by the design of autonomous driving systems: as the L2 threshold increases, the system naturally accepts more deviation as tolerable, leading to higher accuracy (QRC) and correspondingly lower ASR.
-This behavior is crucial for interpreting the impact of attack strength under relaxed or strict safety constraints.

-Figure~\ref{fig:ACC} shows the natural accuracy (i.e., 1 - ASR) of both systems under increasing L2 thresholds without any attack.
-As expected, the accuracy rapidly improves as the system becomes more tolerant to deviation, reaching over 95\% once the threshold exceeds 6 meters.
-This behavior reflects the inherent resilience of the driving system to small prediction errors.
+Fig.~\ref{fig:ACC} shows the accuracy rapidly improves as the system becomes more tolerant to deviation, reaching over 95\% once the threshold exceeds 6 meters.
+This reflects the inherent resilience of the driving system to small prediction errors.

-In contrast, Figure~\ref{fig:ASR1} presents ASR values under our direct FuncPoison attack.
-Unlike the natural degradation curve, our attack maintains high ASR even as the L2 threshold becomes more lenient.
-For both AgentDriver and AgentThink, ASR remains above 80\% until around the 8-meter mark, and gradually decreases beyond 10 meters.
-This indicates that our attack is capable of inducing substantial trajectory deviations that exceed even relaxed safety margins.
+Fig.~\ref{fig:ASR1} shows that, unlike benign accuracy, which steadily improves, FuncPoison maintains high ASR across a broad range of thresholds: above 80\% up to around 8 meters and declining gradually beyond 10 meters.
+This indicates that the attack induces trajectory shifts exceeding both strict and moderately relaxed safety margins.

-Notably, even at a threshold of 15 meters—where most benign deviations would be considered negligible—FuncPoison still achieves meaningful attack success.
-This demonstrates that the attack induces not only subtle planning perturbations, but also large-scale behavioral divergence that persists across evaluation conditions.

-This experiment highlights the robustness of FuncPoison under relaxed evaluation thresholds.
-The attack remains highly effective across a wide range of L2 tolerances, underscoring its potential to cause critical planning errors in real-world deployment scenarios.